 Salem’s worship is Christ-focused and revolves around Word, the reading of scripture, and Sacrament, receiving Holy Communion.
 Salem’s worship is liturgical meaning “work of the people”, and thus worship is participatory.
 There is no one set form of service or one particular service, the liturgy is the whole body of texts and music used for the worship of God.
 Most of our services begin with a time of confession and then the announcement of God’s forgiveness of our sins.
 Good news indeed!
-We use the Revised Common Lectionary (RCL) to choose our three scripture readings and the psalm.
-All of our worship services except for the mid-week services during Advent and Lent, the Thanksgiving Eve service and the Good Friday service celebrate Holy Communion.
 All who come to worship are invited and most welcome to experience the real presence of Christ in Holy Communion.

 Through our worship, we seek to experience the God who is revealed in the life, death, and resurrection of Jesus Christ.
 For the people of Salem worship is their weekly opportunity to be edified and to practice not being God.